codepulsar-com/nils/README.md

 Beside these interfaces NILS provides the abstract class `BaseAdapter`.
 It is recommended that Adapters should extend from this class, because these base class handles common cases like the resolution of missing keys, argument replacements in translations etc.

-The test package provides a really simple implementation for a Adapter using a fix Map. (see `com.codepulsar.nils.testadapter`).
+The tests in the core modules provides a really simple implementation for a Adapter using a fix Map. (see `com.codepulsar.nils.core.testadapter`).

 ## Contribution